 Providing students with access to practitioners

 Bossier Parish Community College supports many clubs.
 Students in the field established the Cyber Club.
 The club provides a forum for technical and business leaders to demonstrate products to BPCC students.
-The Cyber Security Club also participates in service-learning projects, giving students another avenue to get much needed hands-on training in the field of cyber security.
-Bossier Parish Community College has lecturers that present at monthly meetings.
+The Cyber Club also participates in service-learning projects, giving students another avenue to get much needed hands-on training in the field of cyber security.
+Below are a few of our past presenters for our meetings:

 - Lieutenant Colonel Graham H. Todd: Chief of Administrative Law, Headquarters Air Force Global Strike Command, located at Barksdale Air Force Base.
 He is responsible for providing advice to AFGSC staff and subordinate units on legal issues such as military justice, adverse actions, ethics, policy, and cyber law.